justusnoegel/deadwood_prediction/README.md

 # Deadwood Prediction

-Aim of this project is, to include the Simple Water Balance Model in order to improve the deadwood prediction.
+Aim of this project is, to include the Simple Water Balance Model to improve the deadwood prediction.

 How much can soil moisture explain the occurrence of deadwood?